zopefoundation/zc.authorizedotnet/src/zc/authorizedotnet/README.txt

 The gateway provides a way to detect and reject duplicate transactions within a certain time window.
-Any transaction with the same CC information (card number and exproation date) and amount duplicated within the window will be rejected.
+Any transaction with the same CC information (card number and expiration date) and amount duplicated within the window will be rejected.

 The first transaction will work.